BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/pt/15_1_Accessing_Bitcoind_with_C.md

 After this operation, 1.696 kB of additional disk space will be used.
 Do you want to continue?
 [Y/n] y
 ```
-You can then download [libbitcoinrpc from Github](https://github.com/gitmarek/libbitcoinrpc/blob/master/README.md).
-Clone it or grab a zip file, as you prefer.
 Agora, podemos baixar o [libbitcoinrpc no github](https://github.com/gitmarek/libbitcoinrpc/blob/master/readme.md).
 Vamos clonar ou pegar um arquivo zip, do jeito que preferir.

 ```